SDL-Hercules-390/hyperion/readme/README.NETWORKING.md

 Port  is the virtual (relative) adapter number.
 ```

-When the device is specifies the odd address of the pair,
-then the read/write functions of the pair will be swapped.

-For IP modes, the entry specific information is as follows:
+For `IP` modes, the Entry-specific information is as follows:

 ```
      PRI|SEC|NO  specifies where a packet with an unknown IP